 How thick should your insulation be?
 There is a lot that needs to be considered when determining the appropriate insulation thickness for your piping systems and other components.
 It is critical to find the proper thickness, as the wrong one could potentially damage your equipment, cause unnecessary energy loss, or put your employees in harm’s way.

-Knowing the Cost of Steam: How do you calculate your fully loaded MMBtu Costs?
+How to Calculate the Cost of Steam How do you calculate your fully loaded MMBtu Costs?
 For steam-using plants and facilities, calculating steam costs, like calculating steam pipe heat loss, is an important step towards revealing energy and cost savings opportunities.

 New York City Building Cuts Energy Bills by $18,5000 Per Year with Removable Insulation Jackets July 17, 2012 – New York City, NY – Interchurch Center is a 19-story building located on the Upper West Side.
 Although insulated during construction, the insulation had been removed and damaged as a result of day-to-day activities, which is typical for an office building with steam.

 The Best Way to Insulate Steam Pipes?
 According to the U.S. Department of Energy, "insulating steam distribution lines can typically reduce energy losses by 90% and help ensure proper steam pressure at plant equipment.”
 While this statistic can easily convince you that insulating your steam lines must be a priority, it doesn't offer any advice on the best way to insulate your steam pipes.
 We’re...

 Heat oil transfer is used in many industrial processes where heating or cooling is used to maintain a particular temperature.
 The asphalt industry uses heat oil transfer to manufacture their product.
 Hot oil systems for asphalt plants run at an average temp of 350F which makes thermal insulation at these plants a necessity, for energy savings as well as safety.